 Abramson Cancer Center of the University of Pennsylvania

 For starters, be assured that your oncology team is always there if concerns arise.
-The protocols for follow-up care are developed to follow each person in the best way.
-This plan varies for every type of cancer and may involve periodic blood work, radiology scans and tests, and physical exams.
-The National Comprehensive Cancer Network is one organization that develops follow-up protocols, which you can access on their website.
+Protocols for follow-up care have been developed to follow each person in the best way.
+This plan varies for every type of cancer, and may involve periodic blood work, radiology scans and tests, and physical exams.
+You may only see the oncology team once or twice a year, but they are always a phone call away.

 Completing treatment can also present other challenges.
 Your family or employer may expect things to pick up where they left off.
 Resuming your previous activities may not be as easy as it sounds.
-Many survivors suffer from fatigue or limited energy for months or even years after therapy.
+Many survivors suffer from fatigue or limited energy for months, or even years, after therapy.
 The time it takes to get over this fatigue varies greatly depending on the treatment received, the type of cancer, how fatigue affected you during treatment, and how well you can balance the demands on your time.
 Some people describe their energy as a bowl of candy.
 You start the morning with a full bowl, and every task takes one or two candies.
 You will need to continue to balance and prioritize your time and energy.
-Save a few candies when you have something special to do in the evening.
-Your bowl of candy will continue to get bigger every day and using this metaphor will help you mentally manage your time and energy.
+Save a few candies for when you have something special to do in the evening.
+You will find that your bowl of candy will continue to get bigger every day.
+Using this metaphor will help you mentally manage your time and energy.

-The issues we have discussed thus far are generally "acute"; they will resolve or at least improve in the months following treatment.
-But there are many issues that can affect survivors long term, including health issues related to treatment, financial (employment and insurance), personal (fertility and sexuality), and psychological issues.
+The issues we have discussed thus far will generally resolve, or at least improve, in the months following treatment.
+But there are many issues that can affect survivors in the long term, including health issues related to treatment, as well as financial (employment and insurance) and personal (fertility, sexuality and relationship) issues.

-Personal issues dealing with sexuality or fertility can be emotionally draining and can interfere with personal relationships at a time when you need them most.
+Personal issues related to sexuality or fertility can be emotionally draining, and can interfere with personal relationships at a time when you need them most.
 OncoLink's section on fertility & sexuality may be helpful.
-Organizations such as Fertile Hope and Resolve can help with fertility issues.
-Us Too, Cancer Supportive Care Programs and the American Cancer Society are just a few of the websites with fertility and sexuality resources.
+Organizations such as the Oncofertility Consortium and Resolve can help with fertility issues.
+Us Too and the American Cancer Society provide fertility and sexuality resources.

-All of this can be a bit overwhelming, but the fact that there are over 10 million cancer survivors in the United States today is testament to the fact that you can do this!
-Take it one day at a time and seek the support you need to live and love your "new normal" life.
+All of this can be a bit overwhelming, but the fact that there are over 14 million cancer survivors in the United States today is testament to the fact that you can do this!
+Take it one day at a time, and seek the support you need to live and love your "new normal" life.